 As the region had so few people, the earthquake caused no recorded loss of life.
 One Jesuit priest, Father Charles Simon, viewed it as a sign of divine mercy.
 And Puritan ministers reported the earthquake as a sign of divine judgment.

-In New England and in New France, the people became more pious.
-It didn’t last, and the Jesuits and the Puritans began to wish for another earthquake.
+In New England and in New France, the people became more pious — at least for a while.

-This story about the Great New England Earthquake was updated in 2019.
+This story about the Great New England Earthquake was updated in 2022.
+With thanks to Historic Storms of New England: Breathtaking accounts of powerful storms on land and sea, by Sidney Perley.